~14 min read

 Freshdesk (by Freshworks) does one thing well: it gets small teams organized at low cost.
 For businesses transitioning from a shared email inbox or, worse, a spreadsheet, it’s a clear upgrade in structure without the sticker shock of an enterprise tool.

 The interface is clean.
 Setup is fast.
-There’s a free tier for small teams, which is rare in this category.
+There’s a free tier for small teams (now capped at 2 agents for 6 months, but still rare in this category).
 Multi-channel basics are covered: email, phone, chat, social.
 Workflow automation handles SLAs and basic routing.
 Internal collaboration tools are built in.

 That’s the good part.